 Sew around the the edges leaving an opening in the bottom for turning right side out and your dowel.

 After you sew your star, you’ll want to trim your seams.
 I recommend you pink the edges with pinking shears.

 Boy, did I feel sheepish when I realized I’d forgotten the all-important streamers!
 I had to pick out the seam, and then carefully pin the ribbons in place.
 When you make yours, pin the streamers in the seam before you sew.
 I’d pin the ribbons into the center of the star to keep them out of the rest of the seams.

+Use your stuffing to stuff the star full.
 The more you stuff, the better the star will look.

 Project complete!
 I’m so happy with how the wand turned out, and so is my daughter.